 Jill Hendrickson Lohmeier

-Professor, Psychology, will assist the Center as needed, including consulting for faculty and some workshop instruction.
+Kuhn will assist the Center as needed, including consulting for faculty and some workshop instruction.
 Kuhn teaches a Program Evaluation course and a Grant Writing course in the department of psychology, and for many years taught a Qualitative Research Methods course in the department of regional economic and social development.
-She has served as program evaluator for National Science Foundation service learning grants in UML's College of Engineering and a program joining computer science and the arts in UML's College of Sciences.
+She has served as program evaluator for National Science Foundation service learning grants in the Francis College of Engineering and a program joining computer science and the arts in the Zuckerberg College of Sciences.

 Stacy Agee Szczesiul

 Assistant Professor, College of Education, Leadership in Schooling program

 Szczesiul offers a depth of qualitative expertise in program evaluation, given her extensive school and district-based research over the past ten years.
 Szczesiul has worked with Latham on prior grants.